alphaxleonidas/steamguard-cli-android/docs/ANDROID.md

 # Building steamguard-cli for Termux (Android)

+**This method hasnt been tested, yet.**

 This produces a native `steamguard` binary you run inside the Termux terminal app.
-This is NOT a Play Store app — there is no GUI here, only the CLI running in a real terminal.
+This is NOT a Play Store or GUI apk — only the CLI binary running in a real terminal (Termux).

 ## Why this works